 Did you know Sonic first opened near OKC, and their home office in located here?
 They also have a HUGE, sit down restaurant in Bricktown!

 Remember the Oklahoma Land Run of 1889 I mentioned earlier?
 There is a huge bronze statue of it at the south end of the canal!
 The Oklahoma Land Run Monument has is a not to miss photo op!
 Click HERE to read more!

 As we were leaving Bricktown and Oklahoma City, I wanted to take advantage of the finally blue skies and head over to the Boathouse District on the river!

 The Sandridge Sky Trail is the tallest adventure course in the “world”, according to their website!
 It wasn’t open, and we couldn’t have stayed, but it looked like so much fun!
 They also have an incredible zip line that takes you ACROSS THE FREAKIN’ RIVER, and a white water experience!
-We will be back, but click HERE to visit their website.
+We’ve visited Riversport OKC a few times, and it’s really fun and a great place to prepare for a whitewater trip, or work on some skills!
+Click HERE to visit their website.